groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/image/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Add Metadata to PPTX Files in C# Applications"
+head_title: "Embed Image Signatures into PPTX Files with C# Applications"
-head_description: "C# metadata processing API to add metadata information to PPTX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc"
+head_description: "The C# API facilitates the integration of image signatures into PPTX files.
+Seamlessly embed image signatures into PDFs, Word documents, Excel spreadsheets, presentations, and various other image formats."

 ############################# Header ############################
-title: "Adding Metadata To PPTX In C#"
+title: "Image-Based Signing of PPTX Using C#"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for .NET API"
+description: "Utilize GroupDocs.Signature for .NET to incorporate images into a broad spectrum of office document formats, including PDFs, Word, Excel, and image files."
 subtitle: "GroupDocs.Signature for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download for Free"
       link: "https://releases.groupdocs.com/signature/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for .NET API"
+    title: "Discover GroupDocs.Signature for .NET"
     link: "/signature/net/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for .NET](/signature/net/) offers an advanced set of metadata management and manipulation features, allowing .NET programmers to easily view, edit, delete, find, compare, swap and export metadata information from images and document formats without using any external software.
-Add metadata details to PDF, Microsoft Word, Excel, PowerPoint, Outlook, OneNote, Visio, Project, AutoCAD, Archive and Multimedia file formats with additional support to perform metadata operations on any GroupDocs.Signature-based applications with true flexibility
+       [GroupDocs.Signature for .NET](/signature/net/) offers comprehensive capabilities for embedding image signatures at any location on any page within your business documents.
+Enhance your operational workflows by integrating images into PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, and a variety of popular image formats through our robust library.

 ############################# Steps ############################
 steps: